 EU: 'Confederacy of naive officials'

 But now the economist turned maverick politician is trying to reclaim the political arena with the Berlin launch of his grassroots pan-European movement.
 Varoufakis calls the movement "a broad coalition of radical democrats," which intends to "democratize" the European Union - and indeed revolutionize the 28-member bloc.

-, the movement called DiEM 25 - short for Democracy in Europe Movement 2025 - sets out to "democratize Europe."
+(In its founding manifesto published online, the movement called DiEM 25 - short for Democracy in Europe Movement 2025 - sets out to "democratize Europe."
 It slams the EU as "anti-democratic" and "fragmenting," and presided over by authoritarian technocrats .
 Varoufakis also told the audience it was "an EU establishment which rules by fear."

 The EU, the manifesto reads, is ruled by "a confederacy of myopic politicians, economically naive officials and financially incompetent ‘experts' [who] submit slavishly to the edicts of financial and industrial conglomerates, alienating Europeans and stirring up a dangerous anti-European backlash."